msfukui/codenaming/README.md

 ## README

-`codenaming` is naming service for class, module, method, variable in source code. coming soon.
+`codenaming` is naming helper service.

+It will help that you name a class, module, methods, variables in your source code.

+coming soon.

 ### Ruby/Rails version